apache/incubator-heron/docs/operators/heron-tracker-rest-api.md

 ### `/topologies/states`

+The current execution state of topologies in a cluster.
+Topologies can be grouped by data center, environment, or both.

 #### Optional Parameters

 * `dc` &mdash; The data center.
 If the data center you provide is valid, the JSON